- Chainlink (LINK) is both a cryptocurrency and a technology platform that connects off-chain data with blockchains.

 Since its creation in 2017, Chainlink has surged on the back of the DeFi trend.

-If you want exposure to the DeFi and the future of finance, here’s everything you need to know about how to buy Chainlink in New Zealand.
+If you want exposure to the DeFi and the future of finance, here’s everything you need to know for how to buy Chainlink in the USA.

 Step 1: Choose an exchange where you can buy Chainlink